bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-02-09-sick-kids-and-travelling-through-grids.md

 \end{Bmatrix}
 $$

-And then chop off however many elements I need to in order to trim them down to three elements each...
+And then chop off however many elements I need to in order to trim each permutation down to three elements each...

 $$
 \begin{Bmatrix}